 A number of groups are working on climate action on campus and around New York City.
 For instance, Sprout Up brings environmental science to first and second graders.
 There’s even a student-run food co-op.

 Performing Arts Clubs

 Barnard’s performing-arts clubs can help get your creative and collaborative juices flowing.
-Among your options: Sing with the Bacchantae a capella group, perform improv with Control Top or Third Wheel, or join the King’s Crown Shakespeare Troupe and get involved in the not-for-profit’s free, roving performances.
+Among your options: Sing with the Bacchantae a capella group, perform improv with Third Wheel, or join the King’s Crown Shakespeare Troupe and get involved in the not-for-profit’s free, roving performances.

 Media Production & Writing Clubs